LeoQ7/homepage/content/posts/PBCTF-Move-VM/index.md

 - Score: 383
 {{< /admonition >}}

 In this challenge, we are given a `message.mv` file, which is a serialized Move module.
-As this is a reverse challenge, we need to reverse the module, analyze the algorithm that checks the flag and finally calucate the flag.
+As this is a reverse challenge, we need to reverse the module, analyze the algorithm that checks the flag and finally calculate the flag.

 ## Disassemble the module